Voyz/ibeam/README.md

 ## Startup

-#### Using Docker image (recommended)
+### Using Docker image (recommended)

 IBeam's Docker image is configured to work out of the box.
-Run the IBeam image exposing the default port 8081 and providing the environment variable credentials either directly or through a file.
+Run the IBeam image [exposing the port 8081](#proxy) and providing the environment variable credentials either directly or through a file.

 Using env.list file:
 ```
-docker run --env-file env.list -p 8081:8081 ibeam
+docker run --env-file env.list -p 8081:8081 voyz/ibeam
 ```

 Providing environment variables directly:
 ```
-docker run --env IB_ACCOUNT=your_account123 --env IB_PASSWORD=your_password123 -p 8081:8081 ibeam
+docker run --env IB_ACCOUNT=your_account123 --env IB_PASSWORD=your_password123 -p 8081:8081 voyz/ibeam
 ```

 Verify the Gateway is running by calling: